jon-paino/strava-app/README.md

 ## Tech Stack

 - **Next.js (App Router)**: Framework for building the frontend with server-side rendering and API routes.
+- **PostgreSQL**: Database engine for storing user and activity data
 - **Strava API**: Fetches workout data from Strava for authenticated users.
 - **React Leaflet**: Library for rendering the interactive map and displaying workout routes.
 - **NextAuth.js**: Handles authentication with Strava and Google OAuth providers.